Pricing

 Do not turn that into a Claude Code default claim.
 Unless official Claude Code release notes or account behavior make the model route explicit for a buyer's access path, write the budget as Claude Code access plus possible API/model-routing costs.

 The useful eval is not whether Fable sounds smarter.
 Measure whether the route produces accepted patches, reduces retries, handles larger context, or saves engineering time on the hardest jobs.
 If it does, the higher price can be justified.
-If not, Opus 4.8 may remain the better high-end Claude baseline.
+If not, Sonnet 5 or Opus 4.8 may remain the better Claude baseline.

 Small code explanations, one-file edits, routine refactors, and low-risk helper tasks often do not need the most expensive model lane.
-Keep a cheaper or stable route for normal work and reserve Fable testing for tasks that repeatedly stretch the current setup.
+Keep Sonnet 5 or another stable route for normal work and reserve Fable testing for tasks that repeatedly stretch the current setup.

 Team controls and Mythos access